Who We Are

 I trained as a Gestalt Psychotherapist with the Irish Gestalt Centre.
 This course is 5 years long.
 I then did a further 2 years post practicum.
 I am now accredited with the Irish Association of Counselling and Psychotherapy (IACP).
 I am also an Accredited IACP Supervisor trained in Creative Supervision and provide supervision to other counsellors and psychotherapists.

-Tina Horton, Gestalt Psychotherapist and Supervisor
+Tina Bennett, Gestalt Psychotherapist and Supervisor

 I first started training as a counsellor in 1998 with the Rape Crisis Network Ireland.
 This was my first introduction into the world of psychotherapy and the experiential nature of this training led me to beginning my own personal journey of self exploration and reflection.